Seattle's Child

 Thursday, June 19

-Free Entrance Day at National Parks | Thursday, June 19 | All day | All National Parks | Free | Today all national parks that charge admission, including the three national parks located in Washington (Mt Rainier, Olympic, North Cascades), will offer free entrance to everyone.
+Free Entrance Day at National Parks | Thursday, June 19 | All day | All National Parks | Free | Today, all national parks that charge admission, including the three located in Washington (Mt.
+Rainier, Olympic, North Cascades), will offer free entrance to everyone.

 Free Entrance at State Parks | Thursday, June 19 | All day | All State Parks | Free | All State Parks are free on Juneteenth Day, that is, they do not require a Discover Pass or parking fee to park your car.

-Celebrate Juneteenth at NAAM | Thursday, June 19 | 10 a.m. to 5 p.m. | Northwest African American Museum | Free | All ages | This year’s program will feature: a black artists market, free k-12 books, children and family activities, their annual skate to freedom roller skate party and much more.
+Celebrate Juneteenth at NAAM | Thursday, June 19 | 10 a.m. to 5 p.m. | Northwest African American Museum | Free | All ages | Celebrate Juneteenth Seattle 2025 at NAAM!
+This year’s program will feature a black artists market, free K-12 books, children and family activities, their annual skate to freedom roller skate party, and much more.

-Tukwila Juneteenth Commemoration | Thursday, June 19 | 11 a.m. to 1 p.m. | Sullivan Center at Tukwila Village | Free | All ages | Join the fifth annual Junteenth Commemoration featuring speakers, storytelling, dance and choir performances and more.
+Tukwila Juneteenth Commemoration | Thursday, June 19 | 11 a.m. to 1 p.m. | Sullivan Center at Tukwila Village | Free | All ages | Join the fifth annual Juneteenth Commemoration featuring speakers, storytelling, dance, choir performances, and more.

 Mercer Island Juneteenth Celebration | Thursday, June 19 | 12 to 3 p.m. | Mercerdale Park | Free | All ages | Hosted by the Mercer Island High School Black Student Union and the City of Mercer Island.
-Enjoy children’s activities, live music, vendors and food trucks.
+Enjoy children’s activities, live music, vendors, and food trucks.

-Juneteenth at the Park | Thursday, June 19 | 12 to 8 p.m. | Jimi Hendrix Park, Seattle | Free | RSVP here | All ages | Join this Juneteenth celebration featuring a full day of live performances, vendors, family activities and more.
+Juneteenth at the Park | Thursday, June 19 | 12 to 8 p.m. | Jimi Hendrix Park, Seattle | Free | RSVP here | All ages | Join this celebration featuring a full day of live performances, vendors, family activities and more.

-Tacoma Juneteenth Commemoration | Thursday, June 19 | 5 to 8 p.m. | Washington State History Museum, Tacoma | Free | All ages | The experience will feature performances by Black artists and musicians, along with a presentation by Abram that reflects on the history and significance of Juneteenth.
+Tacoma Juneteenth Commemoration | Thursday, June 19 | 5 to 8 p.m. | Washington State History Museum, Tacoma | Free | All ages | The event will feature performances by Black artists and musicians and a presentation by Abram on the history and significance of Juneteenth.

 Black Night Market.
 (Photo courtesy: Friends of Waterfront Park).